-The original 2010 version of this GWMP was initially developed prior to the release of the This Plan has been developed prior to the release of the State Government's Preparing a Green Wedge Management Plan: Planning Practice Note 31 (2015), which outlines how to prepare a Green Wedge Plan.
+The original 2010 version of this GWMP was initially developed prior to the release of the State Government's Preparing a Green Wedge Management Plan: Planning Practice Note 31 (2015), which outlines how to prepare a Green Wedge Plan.
 Although the process undertaken in preparation of this Plan differed slightly to that outlined in the practice note, it was completed in close consultation with the Department of Sustainability and Environment to ensure that the key elements had been addressed.

-The planning process for this document originated in 2002 as a review of the then existing Werribee South Policy, before the release of Melbourne 2030 and the direct translation of the Werribee South Rural Zone to a Green Wedge Zone.
+The planning process for this document originated in 2002 as a review of the then existing Werribee South Policy and the direct translation of the Werribee South Rural Zone to a Green Wedge Zone.
 The Steering Committee comprised landowners from the Werribee South market garden precinct, as well as representatives from the precincts within the Green Wedge area, whose input has helped determine the agricultural-based strategic directions of the Plan.